 4. Audited courses will not be included in determining the total academic load of the student.

 5. Regular attendance at class is expected of the auditor, but he or she is not required to write papers or take quizzes, tests, or examinations.

 At the end of each semester and summer session, the Office of the Registrar evaluates every student’s record to determine his or her academic standing.

 1. A student whose cumulative grade-point average is 2.00 or higher is in good academic standing.

 2. A student who earns a grade-point average of less than 2.00 in any single semester is given an academic warning, which will appear on the grade report.

 3. A student whose cumulative grade-point average falls below 2.00 is either placed on academic probation or is dismissed from the College, as specified in the sections below.

-A student is placed on academic probation if his or her cumulative grade-point average (GPA) falls in the range specified in the table below:
+A student is placed on academic notice if his or her cumulative grade-point average (GPA) falls in the range specified in the table below:

 0.5 – 17 0.00 – 1.99